syncfusion-content/blazor-docs/blazor/smith-chart/title-subtitle.md

 ---
 layout: post
-title: Title Subtitle in Blazor Smith Chart Component | Syncfusion
+title: Title and Subtitle with the Blazor Smith Chart component | Syncfusion
-description: Learn about Title Subtitle in Blazor Smith Chart component of Syncfusion, and more details.
+description: Learn here about title and subtitle of Syncfusion Blazor Smith Chart (SfSmithChart) component and more.
 platform: Blazor
 control: Smith Chart
 documentation: ug
----

----
-title: " Title and Subtitle with the Blazor Smith Chart component | Syncfusion "

-component: "Smith Chart"

-description: "Learn here about title and subtitle of Syncfusion Blazor Smith Chart (SfSmithChart) component and more."
 ---

 # Title and Subtitle in the Blazor Smith Chart